Skip to main content

 Objectives

-1. Analyze how privilege, systemic oppression, and practices of exclusion are reproduced within the counseling relationship.
+1. Analyse how privilege, systemic oppression, and practices of exclusion are reproduced within the counseling relationship.

-2. Evaluate factors that influence power dynamics within the counseling relationship.
+2. Evaluate factors that influence power dynamics within the counselling relationship.

-3. Utilize tools to self-examine and reflect on identity, hidden biases, and privilege so as not to enact harm to clients.
+3. Utilise tools to self-examine and reflect on identity, hidden biases, and privilege so as not to enact harm to clients.

-4. Employ strategies, practices, and clinical interventions that minimize power imbalances and promote equity and empowerment for all clients.
+4. Employ strategies, practices, and clinical interventions that minimise power imbalances and promote equity and empowerment for all clients.

 Outline

-• An understanding of how privilege, systemic oppression, and practices of exclusion are reproduced within the counseling relationship
+• An understanding of how privilege, systemic oppression, and practices of exclusion are reproduced within the counselling relationship

 • Factors that influence power dynamics within the counseling relationship